mbrenman/GeoDataModeling/README.md

-    Problem: When geocoding a large number of addresses, ArcMap quits with the error "Create Feature Class: There was an error trying to process this table."
+    Problem: When geocoding a large number of addresses, ArcMap quits with the error "Create Feature Class: There was an error trying to process this table" or "Bad syntax in request."
-        Solution: Break up the large address file into two files, but make sure to copy the header onto both.
+        Solution: Break up the large address file into multiple files, but make sure to copy the header onto both.
 This problem seems to arise due to server limitations or a problem with the ArcGIS software that cannot deal with the size of the files.
 This problem